afyqazraei/MalayaHEPTutorials/IntroToCpp/README.md

 ### Jupyter Notebooks

 The Notebooks will give you a brief tutorial into c++, designed for physics undergrads that have little to no experience in programming.
+These notebooks are adapated from previous ones made in Python, available at [IntroToPythonPERFUM](https://github.com/afyqazraei/IntroToPythonPERFUM).
 Just press the Binder link and let it launch.
 Learn, enjoy, explore!

 |Notebook|Open|Contributor|
 |:--|:--|:--|